 Answer: Scott Fahlman

-In a post to to the general science board at Carnegie Mellon University in September 19, 1982, he wrote the following:
+In a post to the computer science general board at Carnegie Mellon University on September 19, 1982, he wrote the following:

 19-Sep-82 11:44 Scott E Fahlman :-)

 I propose that the following character sequence for joke markers:

 Read it sideways.
 Actually, it is probably more economical to mark